Resources

 Value-Added Tax (VAT)

-Value-Added Tax (VAT) is a consumption tax placed on a product whenever value is added at each stage of the supply chain, from production to the point of sale.
-It is common in many countries, including those in the European Union, and is ultimately paid by the final consumer.
+VAT is a consumption tax placed on a product whenever value is added at each stage of the supply chain, common in the EU, ultimately paid by the final consumer.

 Variable Costs